africanvisionmalawi/avm-site/src/pages/index.md

   featured: true
   excerpt: We have setup 12 Community Based Childcare Centres supporting the under-5's
     and we support pupils in Primary, Secondary and University/Further Education.
-    We typically support 40 school students and 20 university students at any given time.
+    We typically support 40 secondary school  and 20 university students at any given time.
 - id: waterandsanitation
   name: Water & Sanitation